 Arlington Cemetery across the Potomac River from Washington, D.C. is our nation’s most renowned veterans’ cemetery.
 For Seattle-area veterans and their spouses, being interred in Virginia would greatly hinder loved ones from being able to visit their graves as often as they would prefer.
 As early as 1904, local veterans of the Spanish American War began to search for ways to honor fallen comrades in a local cemetery.
 However, the start of the First World War delayed their efforts.

 In 1927, Clinton S. Harley, then General Manager of Evergreen Washelli Cemetery in north Seattle and a veteran of the Spanish American War offered a large section of the cemetery for the burial of veterans and their spouses.
 The first Memorial Day Service at the new Veterans’ Memorial Cemetery was held that year on May 30.

 Seattle’s mayor, Bertha K. Landes (the first woman to head the government of a major American city), called attention to these first services and issued a proclamation.

 Calendar of Memorial Day events

-(If nothing is listed below, this year’s Memorial Day events of all kinds, including remembrances as well as other conventional holiday weekend traditions such as retail sales.
+Listed below are Memorial Day events of all kinds, including remembrances as well as other conventional holiday weekend traditions such as retail sales.
 We usually begin to update Memorial Day events sometime in late April or early May for the coming year and continue to add events as they are announced by organizers.